JohnnyWombwell/pixijs-fight/README.md

 - [x] github repo
 - [x] Migrate to use a rendering / game framework (this repo - using PixiJS)
 - [x] Better dev build - e.g. copy-and-watch
-- [ ] Avoid duplication in animation assets (define frames then animations contain keys for each frame)
+- [x] Avoid duplication in animation assets (define frames then animations contain keys for each frame)
 - [ ] Convert `RunningAnimation` to an object.
 - [ ] Load POJOs into pixi specific resources at run time - e.g. `Rectange` etc
 - [ ] Refactor char / app into renderers - e.g. char simulation + renderer that wraps it
       Simple items may just have a renderer (e.g. the stage, char shadows)
-- [ ] Automated tests (esp for collisions)
+- [ ] Automated tests (esp for collisions and animation logic)
 - [ ] Refactor state machine to be less verbose / easier to maintain States should be composable?
 - [ ] Rework render loop as per zinac